tuf27959/RoombaSimulinkSega/Project 3/ReadMe.md

 Here is an overview how it works
 ![ROS Publisher-Subscriber](https://github.com/tuf27959/RoombaSimulinkSega/blob/master/Project%203/Figure/ROS.png)
-In this Project the Talker/Publisher is the Sensor.py the Sensor.py is made a Publisher by adding the following line:
+In this Project the Talker/Publisher is the Sensor.py The Sensor.py is made a Publisher by adding the following line:
 ```
 pub = rospy.Publisher('IR_sensor',Int32MultiArray)
 ```